-- 1. D9.1 Repository of definitions of terms, key characteristics archetypes, and a set of KPIs (this report) - 2.
-D9.2 Indicator database with interfaces to WP 2, 3 and 6 as well as to SCIS WP9 Monitoring, impact assessment and evaluation - 3.
-D9.3 Web-based online indicator observatory WP9 Monitoring, impact assessment and evaluation - 4.
-D9.4 Impact assessment report for the operational PED measures WP9 Monitoring, impact assessment and evaluation - 5.
-D9.5 Impact assessment report/tool development on broader impacts at city scale - 6.
-D9.6 Internal and external evaluation reports (annual)
+- 1. Repository of definitions of terms, key characteristics archetypes, and a set of KPIs (this report) - 2.
+Indicator database with input and output data interfaces defined across other relevant activities of the project, as well as to SCIS reporting system - 3.
+Web-based online indicator observatory for the M&E of ATELIER - 4.
+Report on impact assessment report for the operational PED measures - 5.
+Impact assessment report and/or tool development on broader impacts at city scale - 6.
+Internal and external evaluation reports (annual)

-This deliverable presents the M&E principles and approach, as well as an initial list of KPIs.
+This public report presents the M&E principles and approach, as well as an initial list of KPIs.
 It provides the basis for continued discussions with project partners and involved stakeholders on the evaluation approach, the choice of KPIs and the corresponding monitoring approach.
-WP9 will support the project partners in monitoring and coordinate the subsequent evaluation (under task WP9.5).
+M&E will support the project partners getting track and coordinating the project activities and their results.